Archives

 High Park in Bloom

-Few spring traditions feel more quintessentially Toronto than a visit to High Park during cherry blossom season.
+Few spring traditions feel more quintessentially Toronto than a visit to High Park during cherry blossom season (perfect location for luxury Toronto condos with private balconies).
 Keep an eye on the Cherry Blossom Watch to find out when the trees are expected to be in peak bloom (typically in late April or early May).

 Beyond the blossoms, High Park offers expansive walking trails, Grenadier Pond, tennis courts, a pool, and beautifully landscaped gardens that make it a favourite year-round destination.
 In early spring, it’s the perfect place for a long weekend stroll or an afternoon reset.